.png)

 Guided tour of Santurtzi:

-10:30 AM (organized by the Santurtzi Tourist Office)
+10:30am (organized by Santurtzi Tourist Office)

-Free beginners tango class :
+Free beginners tango class with Borja & Chris:

 Screening of a classic tango film: